1. Registered as an apprentice, what do you do now?

 2. Starting employment with a new company?

-If an apprentice begins full time employment with a new company, they will need to re-register with the Ministry of Training, Colleges & Universities (MTCU) to that employer.
+If an apprentice begins full time employment with a new company, they will need to re-register with the Ministry of Labour, Training and Skills Development (MLTSD) to that employer.

 3. What is the Ontario Technological Skills Competition?